opencasestudies/ocs-healthexpenditure/README.md

 ### Notes for instructors
 1. This material is designed for 4.5 teaching hours.
-(One potential way to teach this tutorial is to divide them into three 1.5 hours sessisions.
+(One potential way to teach this tutorial is to divide the material into three 1.5 hour sessions.
 The first session focuses on data import, the second session focuses on data wrangling, and the third portion focuses on visualization.)
 2. The session starting with (*) can be made ask exercise for students' practice.